RealityTommy/emerge_school_logos/README.md

 project-directory/
 │
 ├── input/
-│   └── schools.csv         # Your input CSV file should be placed here
+│   └── schools_input.csv   # Your input CSV file should be placed here
 │
 ├── output/
-│   ├── logos/              # This directory will contain downloaded logos │   └── schools_with_websites.csv  # Output CSV with processed data
+│   ├── logos/              # This directory will contain downloaded logos │   └── schools_output.csv  # Output CSV with processed data
 │
-├── app/
-│   └── main.py             # The main script to run the program
+├── main.py                 # The main script to run the program ├── .gitignore
-│
-├── requirements.txt
-├── README.md
-└── .gitignore
+└── README.md
 ```

 ## Setup Instructions